Tuttotorna/lon-mirror/README.md

 Ω_total = ...
 components = {...}

-If this passes, OMNIA is correctly installed.
+If this runs, OMNIA is correctly installed.

 ---